indrajitsadhukhan/chatgpt-apis/README.md

 # chatgpt-apis
-This is a basic demo on how to use chatgpt apis
+This is a basic demo on how to use chatgpt apis to input excel files containing large datasets